The AI Resume Screen Killing DE Applications in 2026

 -- Maintained Snowflake + Airflow proficiency via daily commits."

 Lever (startups, growth-stage): The parsed profile populates the recruiter-facing card view first.
-A corrupted parse means recruiters see scrambled fields before ever seeing your uploaded file.
-The upside: Lever's AI Match Score (0-100) includes bulleted reasons for every score, making it the most transparent platform.
+A corrupted parse means recruiters see scrambled fields before ever seeing the uploaded file.
+The upside: Lever’s AI Match Score (0–100) includes bulleted reasons for every score, making it the most transparent platform.
 Only 36% of recruiters actually use AI fit scores as a guide; 56% ignore the feature entirely.

 Critical warning: Enhancv’s built-in templates score 12–18 percentage points lower on actual ATS systems despite their own checker showing favorable numbers.
 Free tools can give false confidence.
 Cross-validate against multiple checkers rather than trusting one score.

-Here's the condensed playbook:
+The condensed playbook:

 • Single column, reverse-chronological, DOCX, standard fonts.
 Non-negotiable.